OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-07.md

 ## Luke 7:35

-Yet wisdom is justified by all her children.”
+Yet wisdom is proven right by all her children.”

 ---